Pele is depressed and too embarrassed to leave the house, says Brazil legend's son | Goal.com

 Many of his recent public appearances have been in a wheelchair, with his son saying that his father is reluctant to leave the house due to his shame about being unwell.

-“He’s pretty fragile,” Edinho told Globo.com.
-“He had a hip replacement and didn’t have an adequate or ideal rehabilitation.
+"He’s pretty fragile," Edinho told Globoesporte .
+"He had a hip replacement and didn’t have an adequate or ideal rehabilitation.

 "So he has this problem with mobility and that has set off a kind of depression.
 Imagine, he’s the king, he was always such an imposing figure, and today he can no longer walk properly.
 Only with help.
 He is very shy, very embarrassed about it.